-The aim of the trail day is to raise awareness online and in print of how important this micro economy is to Bath – a UNESCO World Heritage City filled with beautiful Roman and Georgian architecture and bustling with skilled private entrepreneurs who work round the clock to make the visitor experience so attractive and authentic.
+The aim of the trail day was to raise awareness online and in print of how important this micro economy is to Bath – a UNESCO World Heritage City filled with beautiful Roman and Georgian architecture and bustling with skilled private entrepreneurs who work round the clock to make the visitor experience so attractive and authentic.
 Editorial coverage in magazines is normally closely associated with advertising, something that many small businesses cannot afford.

 So here are my twelve top tips for how to organise such a day, so that you might also be inspired to organise one for your street, town or city.

 1. Map the day out - I commissioned one of my colleagues, Dina Sanchez Espinosa, who is also a graphic designer, to map out 25 of my favourite streets and businesses on a really simple straight line grid map.
-Along the way we could also visit more businesses on the trail too, iftime allowed– the map would not limit the trail but add structure and provide a “sense of place”.
+Along the way we could also visit more businesses on the trail too, if time allowed– the map would not limit the trail but add structure and provide a “sense of place”.

 2. Invite the best to see the best – invite as many great journalists, bloggers and social media influencers as you know.
 Look through magazines and find out the editor’s email at the front – make contact on Twitter, Facebook and Instagram.
 You would be amazed as to how friendly and willing people are when it comes to writing about independent businesses.
 Send them a really friendly, personal and well thought out invitation – make the day out sound amazing!

 4. Get the tourist board and local influencers on board– I emailed Visit Bath, local landlords, councillors, hotel owners and PR agents so they too knew about the media trail.
 Talking to as many influential people as possible about your trail helps to spread the word.
+Seek the helpers and doers and avoid the grumblers - they will suck the oxygen out of the event!

 5. Get the locals involved– I sent out an introductory email and wrote a blog post to tell the independent business owners all about the trail, so that they would know it was happening, to get their support and also to ask for goodies for a goodie bag, for free lunch or hotel rooms, whatever they could offer.
+In every community there are kind collaborators!

 6. Goodie bags– the purpose of the take away goodie bags is to say thank-you at the end to all the people who came on the media trail.
 The gifts do not have to be expensive or fancy, they can be a jar of homemade jam, locally made soaps, or fudge or chocolate, maybe a box of tea or coffee beans, hand made candles – in fact anything artisan that would provide a suitable local souvenir of the day.